The Capital One Venture Rewards Credit Card Vs. The Capital One Venture X Rewards Credit Card

 The benefits are where you’ll see the most difference between the two cards.

-Compared to the Venture X, the Venture Rewards card doesn’t have many bells and whistles.
+Compared to the Capital One Venture X Rewards Credit Card, the Capital One Venture Rewards Credit Card doesn’t have many bells and whistles.
 Its perks are minimal, but so is the annual fee.
-That said, the card does come with a $120 credit for Global Entry or TSA PreCheck, a $50 experience credit on every Lifestyle Collection booking on Capital One Travel, 50% off beverages at Capital One cafes, Hertz Five Star status, access to Capital One Dining, Capital One Experiences, Capital One Shopping, and Capital One offers, 0% fraud liability, and travel protections such as travel accident insurance and auto rental collision damage waiver.
+That said, the card does come with up to $120 credit for Global Entry or TSA PreCheck, a $50 experience credit on every Lifestyle Collection booking on Capital One Travel, 50% off handcrafted beverages at Capital One cafes, Hertz Five Star status, access to Capital One Dining, Capital One Experiences, Capital One Shopping, and Capital One offers, 0% fraud liability, and travel protections such as travel accident insurance and auto rental collision damage waiver.

-Meanwhile, the Capital One Venture X includes benefits that can easily offset the $395 annual fee, like a $300 Capital One Travel credit, a $120 Global Entry credit (every four years), and a 10,000-mile bonus on your cardmember anniversary each year.
+Meanwhile, the Capital One Venture X Rewards Credit Card includes benefits that can easily offset the $395 annual fee, like a $300 Capital One Travel credit, up to $120 Global Entry credit (every four years), and a 10,000-mile bonus on your cardmember anniversary each year.

 The card also includes perks like Hertz President’s Circle status, various travel insurances and purchase protections, a complimentary PRIOR subscription, 50% off the Enthusiast membership to The Cultivist, perks and credits for booking Premier Collection and Lifestyle Collection on Capital One Travel, and access to Capital One Shopping and Capital One Offers.

-Earning miles with the Capital One Venture Rewards vs. the Capital One Venture X
+Earning miles with the Capital One Venture Rewards Credit Card vs. the Capital One Venture X Rewards Credit Card

 One perk of both cards?
 You’ll get 2X points on all spend, which can help you earn points quickly for spending in non-bonus categories.
 This is especially beneficial if you have any big purchases coming up that don’t traditionally fit into bonus categories, such as wedding rings, a motorcycle, or new landscaping supplies for your yard.

-For increased earnings on the Capital One Venture Rewards Card, bonus categories include 5X miles for hotels, vacation rentals, and rental cars booked through Capital One Travel.
-If you tend to book a lot of hotels or rental cars, you might want to opt for the Venture X, as you’ll get 10X points on these bookings through Capital One Travel.
+For increased earnings on the Capital One Venture Rewards Credit Card bonus categories include 5X miles for hotels, vacation rentals, and rental cars booked through Capital One Travel.
+If you tend to book a lot of hotels or rental cars, you might want to opt for the Capital One Venture X Rewards Credit Card, as you’ll get 10X points on these bookings through Capital One Travel.
 You’ll also get 5X points on flights and vacation rentals booked through Capital One Travel.

 While each card has the ability to earn additional points for specific travel spending at Capital One Travel, some of the highest earning potential lies in both of the cards’ basic 2X points on everything.
 You can accumulate points quickly on spending that might not earn a bonus with any other card.

-Transferring and redeeming miles with the Capital One Venture Rewards vs. the Capital One Venture X
+Transferring and redeeming miles with the Capital One Venture Rewards Credit Card vs. the Capital One Venture X Rewards Credit Card

-Both the Capital One Venture Rewards and the Capital One Venture X cards earn Capital One miles, a versatile rewards currency that has no blackout dates and never expires (for as long as you hold the card.
+Both the Capital One Venture Rewards Credit Card and the Capital One Venture X Rewards Credit Card cards earn Capital One miles, a versatile rewards currency that has no blackout dates and never expires (for as long as you hold the card.

 Transferring them to a variety of hotel and airline partners is where you can get the most value out of Capital One miles, especially since the issuer just added a few new partners to its collection.
 If you do transfer miles, you’ll get the best value if you transfer to programs that have a 1:1 transfer ratio or higher: